 Google ignores the keywords meta tag in determining the order of its search results.
 Don’t just take my word for it though:

-While Google ignores the keywords meta tag, this doesn’t mean that all search engines do the same.
+While Google ignores the keywords meta tag, this doesn’t mean that all search engines do.
 Yahoo and Microsoft’s Bing may do their own thing.
 However, with Google being so dominant, there’s little point in spending much time on the keywords meta tag.

 So that’s something you can forget about.